Titans’ NFL-best winning streak now 6, edge Saints 23-21

 INJURIES

-Saints: WR Ty Montgomery II went to the locker room late in New Orleans’ second series of the game with an injured finger.
-He didn’t return. ”That really impacted some of the stuff we were going to do,” Payton said.
+Saints: WR Ty Montgomery II went to the locker room late in New Orleans’ second series of the game with an inured finger.
+He didn’t return.

 Titans linebacker Bud Dupree, their biggest free agent signee this offseason, went to the locker room early with an abdominal issue and was declared out.
 Both OT Taylor Lewan and linebacker Ola Adeniyi dealt with cramps but returned.